×

 • Esperanto is spoken as a national language in: East Asia, European Union.

 You will also get to know the continents where Bengali and Esperanto speaking countries lie.
-Based on the number of people that speak these languages, the position of Bengali language is 4 and position of Esperanto language is not available.
+Based on the number of people that speak these languages, the position of Bengali language is 4 and position of Esperanto language is 33.
 Find all the information about these languages on Bengali and Esperanto.

 Bengali and Esperanto Language History